A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Once-extended versions of Quinn's TQFT

-Note that this is the cobordism and not just the equivalence class determined by it, so, for instance, the corresponding right (co)leg version, using $f^{-1}$ is distinct from this, although there is an invertible 2-cobordism connecting them.
+Note that this is a cobordism and not just the equivalence class determined by it.

 This $\I$ does not give a `functor' from $\Diff{n}$ to $\tcob{n}$.
 The reason is, essentially, that the horizontal composition in $\tcob{n}$ is that of a bicategory, not a category, since we are now not taking cobordisms up to diffeomorphism.
-Therefore $\I$ does not preserve composition in a direct way, as is easy to show.
 However, we instead have a pseudo-functor $\I\colon\Diff{n} \to \tcob{n}$, in the sense that we now describe.